A2-Planar Algebras II: Planar Modules: Preliminaries on Jones' planar algebras and planar modules

 \section{Preliminaries on Jones' planar algebras and planar modules}

-Let us briefly review the basic construction of Jones' $A_1$-planar algebras, and the notion of planar modules over these algebras.
+Let us briefly review the basics of Jones' planar algebras, and the notion of planar modules over these algebras \cite{jones:planar,jones:2001}.
+To avoid confusion we will refer to these planar algebras and modules as $A_1$-planar algebras and modules.
 A planar $k$-tangle consists of a disc $D$ in the plane with $2k$ vertices on its boundary, $k \geq 0$, and $n \geq 0$ internal discs $D_j$, $j=1,\ldots,n$, where the disc $D_j$ has $2k_j$ vertices on its boundary, $k_j \geq 0$.
 One vertex on the boundary of each disc (including the outer disc $D$) is chosen as a marked vertex, and the segment of the boundary of each disc between the marked vertex and the vertex immediately adjacent to it as we move around the boundary in an anti-clockwise direction is labelled $\ast$.
 Inside $D$ we have a collection of disjoint smooth curves, called strings, where any string is either a closed loop, or else has as its endpoints the vertices on the discs, and such that every vertex is the endpoint of exactly one string.
 Any tangle must also allow a checkerboard colouring of the regions inside $D$.